 There have been eight repeat winners of the Arc but, as yet, no horse has ever managed to win a third time.

 Ksar (1921, 1922) won the first two runnings, while superstar filly Enable (2017, 2018) is one of only two repeat winners this century, joining the outstanding French filly Treve, who scored for Criquette Head in 2013 and 2014.

 Enable and Dettori finished second to Waldgeist in 2019, having led inside the final furlong on ground that was heavier than desired, while in 2020 she finished an honourable sixth behind Sottsass in what proved to be the final start of her illustrious career.

-Here are the winners of the Prix de l'Arc de Triomphe in the last decade.
+Here are the most recent winners of the Prix de l'Arc de Triomphe.

 |2012||Solemia||Olivier Peslier||Carlos Laffon-Parias|